 - Boston University/ Boston Medical Center, Pediatrics – Natalie Pierre Joseph, MD

-- University of Utah School of Medicine – Carrie Byington, MD
+- Texas A&M University – Carrie Byington, MD

 - Massachusetts General Hospital – Phyllis Carr, MD